GrowtopiaFli/bad-apple-haxeflixel-lines/README.md

-# Color Controls
+# Controls
 Scroll your mouse to change the hue \
 Q and E to change the saturation \
-A and D to change the lightness
+A and D to change the lightness \
+Left Click/Tap to toggle fill mode